avsmithy/Game-of-Life/readme.md

 Todo
 ----
+* Loop over cells helper.
+* Work with non-square grids.
 * Performance bottlenecks are the html concat in dom.js and the painting.
-Use canvas.
-* Fix helpers and sort out all the loops.
+Need to modify classes rather than completely reinsert grid.